eskaton/py-arte-dl/README.md

 ----------

 arte-dl.py is a script to download videos from arte.tv.
-It depends on rtmpdump and Python 2.7.
+It depends on curl and Python 2.7.

 Usage
 -----